thautwarm/Site-32/_sources/PL/paper-reading-LHKP.rst.txt

         let lst = ListApp.prj(map (module MapList) (fun x -> x + 1) (ListApp.inj [1; 2; 3]))
         in List.iter print_int lst

-We can also use the same :code:`map` to work with code:`Array` type constructor:
+We can also use the same :code:`map` to work with :code:`Array` type constructor:

 .. code-block :: OCaml